ocas/InternationalSis/README.md

 #### Receiver Client ####

-The reciever client will retrieve pending Sis Events from the OCAS Sis API in the sequence they were generated.
+The receiver client will retrieve pending SIS Events from the OCAS SIS API in the sequence they were generated.
 These events will be inserted into the SisInboundEvents table in the JSON (default) or XML format (if specified).